You are listening to the Sean Hannity Radio Show Podcast.

 There's no one there to defend Carter Page.

-It's a counterintelligence investigation that appears based on all the facts, Sean, every bit of fact that is coming out, that it was either a setup or that they were cavorting in order to affect his at least the election, and if they couldn't do that to affect his presidency.
+It's a counterintelligence investigation that appears based on all the facts, Sean, every bit of fact that is coming out, that it was either a setup or that they were cavorting in order to affect his, at least the election, and if they couldn't do that, to affect his presidency.

 And I don't understand how Rod Rosenstein, who signed off on the last FISA warrant, is in charge of this.

-Uh a massive conflict.
+A massive conflict.

-And listen, this we're talking about an attempted coup here by a very small number of people with enormous power and enormous power with tools of intelligence and abusing that power.
+And listen, we're talking about an attempted coup here by a very small number of people with enormous power and enormous power with tools of intelligence and abusing that power.

 Stay right there.